pioneers/pimulator-js/README.md

 Pimulator is a robotics simulator for the Pioneers in Engineering robotics kit.
 Pimulator seeks to allow students to gain experience in programming their robot with any internet-accessible computer.
 Students are able to execute code on this virtual robot, just as they can on a physical robot and receive the same feedback.
 Pimulator seeks to allow aspiring programers the ability to iterate and explore without the constraints of a single physical robot.

 Pimulator is a fully client-side web application.
 It can be viewed as having two parts.
-The simulator, which runs in a Web Worker (see static/js/robot.js) calculates and determines the state of the robot after taking into account physics, student code, the game pad, etc. The UI (index.html and base.js) receives information from the simulator and displays the state of the simulator to the user.
+The simulator (robot.js), which runs in a Web Worker, calculates and determines the state of the robot after taking into account physics, student code, the game pad, etc. The UI (index.html and base.js) receives information from the simulator and displays the state of the simulator to the user.

 ## The Simulator